Life As a Public Relations or Fundraising Manager

 |District of Columbia||$188,050|

-Tools & Technologies Used by Public Relations and Fundraising Managers
+What Tools & Technology do Public Relations and Fundraising Managers Use?

 - Microsoft Excel